At0m234/mesto/README.md

 # __Yandex.Practicum.
 Web Development training course.
 Project work No. 4-9: Mesto Russia__
 ## __Functionality__
-"Mesto Russia" - a single-page web application based on a layout from Figma.
+"Mesto Russia" - adaptive single-page web application based on a layout from Figma.

 The application is created using HTML, CSS (flexbox, grid), Native JavaScript, Webpack, REST API.
 The project is connected to the Yandex.Practicum server.